mattegg/Sentiment/README.md

-# Webbpack Express Example App
+# Natural Language Processing Example App.

-The goal of this repo is be an example of a basic but functional app built on Express and Webpack, based on Udacity FrontEnd Web Developer course.
+## Overview

+Basic App where a user can assess the sentiment of a webpage using the mindscape API.

+## Setup

+> npm install

+> npm run build-prod

+> npm start

+App will run on http://localhost:8080/